markjprice/cs12dotnet8/docs/errata/improvements.md

 }
 ```

 If a reader has already sent this request then they will get an exception on subsequent sent requests: `UNIQUE constraint failed: Customers.CustomerId`.
 This error means they are trying to insert a new customer with a `CustomerId` value that is already in use by an existing customer.
-In the next edition I will add a warning about this and tell the reader to change the `ABCXY` to a value that does not already exist in the table.
+In the next edition I will add a warning about this and tell the reader to change the `ABCXY` to a value that does not already exist in the table if they see this exception.
 Or delete the existing customer.

 # Page 727 - Understanding Swagger